sluedecke/atom-diary/README.md

 # atom-diary package

-This is a simple package to create diary entries using an Asciidoc template.
+This is a simple package to create diary entries using a Asciidoc templates.

 There will be one file for each month which contains all entries for this month.
 New entries for a day will be appended to the months file.
 If there is no file